sergiooncode/conversational-agent/README.md

 coordinated so the right agent is used to give an answer even if the handoffs feature is used.
 That's the reason why a multi-agent controller was added.

+- Regarding the context and memory of the agents the conversation history is passed to the agent that runs to generate an answer.
+That conversation history is formatted in a structured way like `User: <message>` or `Assistant: <message>`.

 - Postgres and storing conversation messages in JSON.
 The field `raw_conversation` is a JSONB field with list as default.
 After doing some research the append of an item in that field should be efficient.
 Also the JSONB field has a max size that seems high enough (1 GB).